 Even though cacao and cocoa powder both come from the same bean, the process which gets them to our supermarket shelves makes their final chocolatey products differ.
 And quite drastically.

 Cocoa powder is a processed version of chocolate.
 It is roasted at a high temperature before being milled into a powder.
 It is also enriched with preservatives and additives, such as sugar and dairy, to cut the bitterness from the cacao.
-Cocoa powder is darker in color than cacao powder and sweeter in taste, and has prolonged shelf-life.
+Cocoa powder is darker in color than cacao powder and sweeter in taste, and has a prolonged shelf-life.
 Because of the roasting process, it has also lost most of its nutritional content.

 Cacao powder is generally understood as ‘raw’.
 This is because cacao powder has not been roasted, keeping more of the bean’s original properties and nutritional content.

 Cacao powder is processed over very low heat before being milled into a powder.
 Given its minimal processing, cacao powder is more bitter in taste and has kept more of its nutritional value than cocoa powder.

 You can swap these powders easily.
 If you are looking to introduce more nutrition and less sugar into your diet, you can easily substitute cocoa powder with cacao powder in any of your baking endeavors.

 Just remember that cacao powder is a lot more bitter in taste.
 To keep the sugar levels down, try experimenting with natural sweeteners like organic honey, dates, or agave syrup to offset the bitterness of the cacao powder.

 Among there are numerous health benefits to cacao and cocoa, the most important one is the high proportion of flavanol.
 Flavanol is unique for its ability to fight diseases.
 As a source of antioxidants, flavanols aid heart and brain health and contain cancer-fighting properties.